White House holiday decor honors COVID-19 frontline workers

 The decorations are the product of months of work by the first lady and her staff in the White House East Wing, starting as far back as June.

-A second grade class from Malcolm Elementary School in Waldorf, Maryland, was invited to the White House and bantered with PBS KIDS characters Martin and Chris Kratt from “Wild Kratts” and costumed characters Ms. Elaina, Daniel Tiger, Molly of Denali, Arthur and Rosita from “Sesame Street.”
+A second grade class from Malcolm Elementary School in Waldorf, Maryland, was invited to the White House and bantered with PBS Kids characters Martin and Chris Kratt from “Wild Kratts” and costumed characters Miss Elaina, Daniel Tiger, Molly of Denali, Arthur and Rosita from “Sesame Street.”

 The first lady then read her children’s book, “Don’t Forget, God Bless Our Troops.”